-Today, in the morning, a similar thread was trending on LinkedIn where a woman was addressed by inappropriate terms in a professional conversation where she asked a recruiter for job description of the post he was offering.
+Today, in the morning, a similar thread was trending on LinkedIn where a woman was addressed by inappropriate terms in a professional conversation where she asked a recruiter for a job description of the post he was offering.

-All this is doing nothing but reducing sanctity of the platform and taking away the good from it.
+All this is doing nothing but reducing the sanctity of the platform and taking away the good from it.
 If utilised right, LinkedIn can build great communities where people can actually professionally help each other and achieve a lot.

 It’s about time we bring forward such perverts and cleanse the platform.
 LinkedIn needs to stop being the Tinder for people at power looking to take advantage of freshers in the professional world.